 The Page Fetch state indicates whether Googlebot was able to retrieve the page from your server or not.
 The value shown here could be one of the following:

 - Successful fetch

 - Blocked due to other 4xx issue (not 403, 404)

 - Invalid URL

-Note: Ideally, you want Google to successfully fetch the page.
-But, if you’re seeing any other error, then you need to troubleshoot what causes this error.
-In case, you’re facing any issues or need any help in fixing these issues, we’re always here to help.
+Note: Ideally, you want Google to fetch the page successfully.
+But, if you see any other error, you need to troubleshoot what causes this error.
+In case you’re facing any issues or need any help in fixing these issues, we’re always here to help.

 6.6 Google Canonical

 Google uses the canonical URL to display the preferred version of the page on the search results.
 While you can explicitly declare the canonical URL of the page, Google can decide not to go with them and select a canonical on their own.